Money, Money

-"Money, Money" is the first single from the album Thug World Order by the group Bone Thugs-n-Harmony, released in 2002.
-The Cleveland group was inspired by an original Ohio Player, Dutch Robinson's solo album (Nothin's Got Me), 1977.
-"Money, Money" includes a sample from that album's "I Ain't Got Nothin".
+"Money, Money" is the first single from the album Thug World Order by the American hip-hop group Bone Thugs-n-Harmony, released in 2002.
+The song interpolates Dutch Robinson of the Ohio Players' track "I Ain't Got Nothin" from his album Nothin's Got Me.

 It was the only video from the album to include Bizzy Bone, who left the group shortly after the release of the album.
 Some music channels would not play the video as they thought it promoted robbery.